micro-webapps/webconf-spec/dev/README.md

 ## Proxying the PHP files in http://domain.tld/blog to php-fpm server

 This configuration defines index.php directory index for /usr/share/wordpress directory.
-Sets the /blog alias for that directory and configures the webserver to proxy all the PHP files from the /blog location to PHP-FPM server running on fcgi://localhost:9000.
+Sets the /blog alias for that directory and configures the webserver to proxy all the PHP files from the /blog location (and its sub-locations) to PHP-FPM server running on fcgi://localhost:9000.

     {
         "virtualhost": "domain.tld",